KrzysztofDTomaszewski/NodeJS_React_Password_SQL_DB/README.md

   - yarn i

 # Production
-  - Modify the code: Open root dir in your code editor.
+  - To read the code, open root dir in your code editor (Sublime, VS-Code).

-# Known-Issues
+# Known-Issues and Fixes
   - NPM Dependencies might be missing.
   - @react-native-gesture-handler
   - @react-navigation